vercel/next.js/docs/basic-features/eslint.md

 ## Migrating Existing Config

+### Recommended Plugin Ruleset

+If you already have ESLint configured in your application and any of the following conditions are true:

+- You have one or more of the following plugins already installed (either separately or through a different config such as `airbnb` or `react-app`):
+  - `react`
+  - `react-hooks`
+  - `jsx-a11y`
+  - `import`
+- You've defined specific `parserOptions` that are different from how Babel is configured within Next.js (this is not recommended unless you have [customized your Babel configuration](/docs/advanced-features/customizing-babel-config.md))
+- You have `eslint-plugin-import` installed with Node.js and/or TypeScript [resolvers](https://github.com/benmosher/eslint-plugin-import#resolvers) defined to handle imports

-If you already have ESLint configured in your application, we recommend extending directly from the Next.js ESLint plugin instead of the shareable configuration.
+Then we recommend either removing these settings if you prefer how these properties have been configured within [`eslint-config-next`](https://github.com/vercel/next.js/blob/canary/packages/eslint-config-next/index.js) or extending directly from the Next.js ESLint plugin instead:

 ```js
 module.exports = {